 - a.
-Initiate the appropriate lockdown procedure if necessary. - b.
-An evacuation should be considered or may be needed when a perpetrator(s) has been confirmed in one specific room or area.
+Initiate a "Code Blue" and/or "Code Red" if necessary. - An evacuation should be considered or may be needed when a perpetrator(s) has been confirmed in one specific room or area.
 At this time, an orderly evacuation coordinated with law enforcement will be carried out. - c.
 A lockdown should be considered or may be needed when a perpetrator(s) is not confirmed to or isolated in a specific room or area of the school but is roaming the campus.
 The lockdown will be used until such time as a safe and orderly evacuation can be initiated in coordination with law enforcement. - d.
 If possible, attempt to secure any victims to protect them from further harm until EMS arrives. - e.
 Do not confront or attempt to disarm anyone who is in possession of any weapon.
 Disarming a student or intruder will be the responsibility of law enforcement. - f.
 If a weapon(s) has been dropped or discarded, secure the area where it is located, but do not handle it yourself.
 Wait for law enforcement to take custody of it.